jding490/running-heartrate-analysis/README.md

 </em></p>
 <p align="center" style="width:25%; margin:auto;">— an anonymous author on the perils of running the 4 x mile relay</p>
 <br>
 Train slow to race fast.
 It may seem counterintuitive, but many elite runners perform about 80% of their training in Zone 2 — lower-intensity aerobic exercise done at 60–70% of their maximum heart rate.
-Zone 2 training is also known to increase cardiovascular health and lower your resting heart rate.
+Zone 2 training is also known to increase cardiovascular health and lower one's resting heart rate.

-As a runner, finding out what factors affect my heartrate during my runs is of much interest to me.
+As a runner, finding out what factors affect heartrate during runs is of much interest to me.
 Being able to predict what type of runs keep me in Zone 2 can help shape my future training.
-When using heartrate as a measure of intensity, this would mean staying between 120 to 140 bpm.
-Thus, I analyzed a datset of my own running data containing around 300 running activites recorded between 2022 and 2025 using Strava, a popular app used for tracking physical exercise.
+For me, Zone 2 training would correspond to a heartrate of 120 to 140 bpm.
+Thus, I analyzed a datset of my own running data containing around 300 running activites recorded between 2022 and 2025 using Strava, a popular app for tracking physical exercise.
 I obtained the data as a dataframe with all of my uploaded activities, not just the running activities, using the Strava API.

 Each activity had the following columns: